leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 }
 ```

-`Runtime` is going to be where our main entry point.
+`Runtime` is going to be our main entry point.
 We are basically going to create a very small, simple runtime to schedule and switch between our threads.
 The runtime holds an array of `Threads` and a `current` field to indicate which thread we are currently running.

 `Thread` holds data for a thread.
 Each thread has an `id` so we can separate them from each other.
 The `stack` is similar to what we saw in our first example in earlier chapters.
 The `ctx` field is a context representing the data our CPU needs to resume where it left of on a stack, and a `state` which is our thread state.